ByteSizedDev/The_Irish_Cookie_Store/README.md

 * The project is mainly done in black and white.
 The background is white and the font is back.

-* Colors come from the images been used in the project.
+* On the home page I have used "Cookies" and "Cream" colors.

-* On the home page there is a "Cookie" colored font used.
+* Other colors come from the images been used in the project.

 ## Fonts